Can You Fix Tone Deafness? The Science of Pitch Perception

 Auditory-Motor Coupling

 Singing in tune requires a precise connection between the auditory cortex (hearing) and the motor cortex (vocal production).
 This connection isn't hardwired at birth — it strengthens through repeated practice.
-A McGill University study found that 8 weeks of pitch training increased auditory-motor coupling strength by an average of 35% as measured on fMRI scans.
+Neuroscience research from McGill University's Zatorre Lab has reported that pitch training strengthens auditory-motor connectivity in adults.

 Neuroplasticity in Adults